-El Centro Sector Border Patrol agents assigned to the Highway 86 immigration checkpoint arrested a man and a woman suspected of smuggling packages of methamphetamine and fentanyl which were taped to their bodies on Friday afternoon.
+El Centro Sector Border Patrol agents assigned to the Highway 86 checkpoint, arrested a man suspected of smuggling methamphetamine on Tuesday morning.

-At secondary inspection, the canine team alerted again to the cabin of the vehicle.
-Agents directed the travelers to exit the vehicle and discovered that two of the passengers, a man and a woman, were outfitted with plastic wrapped packages taped around their torsos.
-The packages were examined and tested positive for the characteristics of methamphetamine and fentanyl.
+At secondary inspection, a canine team alerted to the side of the vehicle.
+Agents investigated further and discovered 20 packages concealed in the Chevrolet’s quarter panels.
+The packages were examined and tested positive for the characteristics of methamphetamine.

 The combined weight of the packages totaled 26.76 pounds with an estimated street value of $85,632.

 “Criminal organizations are constantly working to defeat our detection techniques,” said Assistant Chief Patrol Agent David S. Kim.
 “This is great work performed by Border Patrol agents who diligently safeguard our communities from the dangers of drugs.”

 The man, a Legal Permanent Resident, the vehicle, and the narcotics were turned over to the Drug Enforcement Administration for further investigation.